The clean alternative to fossil fuels

 Solar fuels for the transportation sector

 Our focus is on decarbonizing those transportation sectors, that are difficult to electrify, such as aviation and shipping.
-In road transport, electrification plays a key role in reducing CO2-emissions.
+In road transportation, electrification plays a key role in reducing CO2-emissions.
 However, studies show that there will be many remaining internal combustion engine vehicles around the world that will also need to be powered sustainably to meet net-zero emission targets by 2050.
 As a complementary solution to road electrification, Synhelion’s solar fuels can help achieve these targets.

 FAQ